amitjain0129/robo-advisor/README.md

 ## Repository Structure

-The project repository is organized to provide the implementation artifacts used to build the AWS-based Robo Advisor and Stock Screening Analytics Platform.
+The project repository is organized to provide the implementation artifacts, analytical code, architecture documentation, and supporting technical documentation used to build the AWS-based Robo Advisor and Stock Screening Analytics Platform.

 - **[Architecture and Data Model](./architecture/)** – Contains the AWS end-to-end solution architecture and analytical data model diagrams.

-- **[Data Ingestion Scripts](./ingestion/)** – Contains the Python scripts used to ingest financial market data from Stooq, yfinance, and Ken French data sources and prepare data for the S3 data lake.
+- **[Data Ingestion Scripts](./ingestion/)** – Contains the Python scripts used to ingest financial market data from Stooq, yfinance, and Ken French data sources and prepare data for the Amazon S3 data lake.

-- **[SageMaker ML and Backtesting Notebook](./notebooks/)** – Contains the SageMaker notebook used for machine learning, portfolio optimization, risk-tier construction, and historical backtesting.
+- **[SageMaker ML and Backtesting Notebook](./notebooks/)** – Contains the final Amazon SageMaker notebook used for machine learning, portfolio optimization, risk-tier construction, and historical backtesting.

-- **[Athena SQL Queries](./sql/)** – Contains the Athena SQL used for data transformation, analytical queries, and datasets supporting the Amazon QuickSight dashboards.
+- **[Athena SQL Queries](./sql/)** – Contains the Amazon Athena SQL used for table creation, data transformation, validation, analytical queries, and datasets supporting the Amazon QuickSight dashboards.
+Reference queries used for selected screenshots in the final report are also retained.

+- **[Project Documentation](./docs/)** – Contains supporting technical documentation, including the implementation script table of contents, model card, and Amazon QuickSight implementation instructions.

 ## Architecture